csiz/csiz.github.io/_posts/2019-06-11-mechahand-assemble.md

 mold around objects.
 There's some potential it can be used as a prosthetic hand, but I'm more focused on robotics with deep reinforcement learning.

-Here's how it looks like after I the first time I assembled it with motors:
+Here's how it looks like assembled with motors for the first time:

 <span style="display: flex;">
   <span><img src="/assets/images/mechahand-top.jpg" width="480" alt="Top of palm."/></span>